 As the visionary musician Frank Zappa once said: “A mind is like a parachute.
 It doesn’t work if it is not open.”
-This is as true in the workplace as it is in life.
+This is as true in business as it is in life.
 Taking an open-minded approach to different situations and people at work does more than endear you to them (and vice versa).

 So, how does open-mindedness benefit you?